 Many factors can influence the size of a Maine Coon, and one such factor is their diet.

-If you have confirmed you have a purebred Maine Coon cat and the feline does not get big, it might be lacking some important nutrients.
+If you have confirmed you have a purebred Maine Coon cat and your feline does not grow big, it might be lacking some important nutrients.

 Owning a Maine Coon is a big responsibility, so make sure to keep an eye on everything relating to your cat’s health.

-Underlying health issues might cause your Maine Coon cat to under-eat, ultimately impeding the feline’s growth.
+Underlying health issues may cause your Maine Coon cat to under-eat, ultimately impeding its growth.

 If your Maine Coon is small and seems not to eat very much, consult your veterinarian for intervention.

 These are the top 7 Maine Coon health problems to watch out for.
-Make sure you note down their signs and symptoms, to rule out any possible underlying health conditions.
+Don’t forget to note down these signs and symptoms, to rule out any possible underlying health conditions in your cat.